An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Properties of the IFE

 \subsection{Approximation capabilities of the IFE space}

 For clarity, we first describe the main idea of the proof of approximation capabilities of the IFE space.
-Our target is to estimate the following term on interface element $T\in\mathcal{T}_h^\Gamma$,
+Our goal is to estimate the following error on each interface element $T\in\mathcal{T}_h^\Gamma$,

-where $\|\cdot\|_T$ is a specific norm, $\mathbf{v}_E^\pm$ and $q_E^\pm$ are extensions of $\mathbf{v}^\pm$ and $q^\pm$ as shown in Lemma~\ref{lem_ext}, and the notation of superscripts $s=\pm$ is described at the end of section~\ref{preliminary}.
-Obviously, the functions on the right-hand side can be split as
+where $\|\cdot\|_T$ is a specific norm, $\mathbf{v}_E^\pm$ and $q_E^\pm$ are extensions of $\mathbf{v}^\pm$ and $q^\pm$ as shown in Lemma~\ref{lem_ext}, and the notation of superscripts $+$ or $-$ is described at the end of Section~\ref{preliminary}.
+Obviously, the function can be split as

 The estimate of the first term $({\rm I})$ is standard and the main difficulty is to estimate the second term $({\rm II})$.
-Noticing that the term $({\rm II})$ are piecewise polynomials on the interface element $T\in\mathcal{T}_h^\Gamma$, our idea is to decompose the term $({\rm II})$ by proper degrees of freedom as shown in Lemma~\ref{lema_fenjie}.
+Noticing that functions in the term $({\rm II})$ are piecewise polynomials on the interface element $T\in\mathcal{T}_h^\Gamma$, our idea is to decompose the term $({\rm II})$ by proper degrees of freedom as shown in Lemma~\ref{lema_fenjie}.
 Then we estimate every terms in the decomposition to get the desired results (see Theorem~\ref{lem_interIFE_up}).
 The degrees of freedom for determining the term $({\rm II})$ include $N_{j,T}$, $j=1,...,7$, and others related to the interface jumps (\ref{jp_cond_IFE1})-(\ref{jp_cond_IFE3}), which inspire us to define the following novel auxiliary functions.